This post contains affiliate links. Read the full disclosure here

 Your earning potential is also huge with blogging and you can have multiple income sources such as display advertising, sponsored posts, brand partnerships, and affiliate marketing.

 I started this blog on a whim and never thought I could turn it into a full-time business.
 You might not believe it but it’s possible to earn six figures from a small blog like this blog you are reading right now.
-And the most wonderful thing about blogging that I can’t trade for anything in the world: I am with my kid full-time!

 How to Get Started?